ZeroDayArcade/Pong-Homebrew-GBA/README.md

 https://github.com/ZeroDayArcade/Pong-Homebrew-GBA/assets/141867962/9e19deda-527a-4842-b2d4-d27a90e1a384

-This game has a *very* simple menu that is primarily included to demonstrate switching between game states in a game loop, and to allow the player to chose when they start a new game.
+This game has a *very* simple menu that is primarily included to demonstrate switching between game states in a game loop, and to allow the player to choose when they start a new game.
 It is not meant to show you how to create a proper menu, but I suppose you could modify the code to handle more menu options and sub menus if you wanted.

 Additionally, if you want to learn about more advanced game dev features you can extend the game with your own code to: